atomx1100/cyberpedia/xrd.md

 * why is the focusing condition important?
 * need to understand the role of the width of the pixel of the detector
 * what happens when you change the size of optics?
+* what does the x-rays are diffracted from in xrd? (the planes, the unit cell?)

 * what causes peak broadening?